 The Hon.
 Elaine L. Chao, ILF Chairman Paul Hsu, and ILF President Solomon Chen meet with 2014 ILF Young Ambassadors

-US-Asia Ties & Global Affairs.
-Throughout your visit, you will meet many individuals who will expand your knowledge of the relationship between the United States and Asia.
-The difference in role of government, social standards and expectations, technology and acculturation influence the views that individuals may have regarding the relationship between the United States and other countries.
+US-Asia Ties & Global Affairs: Throughout your visit, you will meet many individuals who will expand your knowledge of the relationship between the U.S. and Asia and global affairs.
+The differences in the role of the government, social standards and expectations, technology and acculturation influence the views that individuals may have regarding the relationship between the United States and foreign countries and also global relations.
 The Young Ambassador program has contributed to improving U.S.-Asia relations by cultivating future leaders who understand both worlds in-depth.
 The program has been recognized by both the U.S. and Asian governments.

 U.S. Government & Public Policy Making.
 Your time in Washington D.C. will help you build your knowledge base about democratic government in the United States and the role of public policy in decision making.

-U.S. Global Business and Commerce is the whole system of an economy that constitutes an environment for business.
-This includes legal, economic, political, social and cultural systems that are in operation.
-During the trip, you will experience the environments listed above that help create the business landscape of the United States.
+U.S. Global Business and Commerce: During the trip, you will experience the environments listed above that help create the business landscape of the United States.

 Mutual Understanding.
 Young Ambassadors have the opportunity to conduct their own research and activity projects during the program, present them to American college students, and discuss U.S.-Asia issues with them.
 They exchange different perspectives and learn from each other, which is the first step for a better mutual understanding among two different worlds: the U.S. and Asia and among future leaders.
 Understanding each other at the individual level could lead changes between the two worlds in the future.